oSoc19/engie-dataoverload-backend/README.md

-# Insight the boxx backend
+# Engie - Insight the boxx backend

+The goal of this project is to deliver insights based on consumption data from consumers.
+The project took place at the Belgian edition of [Open Summer of Code 2019](https://2019.summerofcode.be/) and the data is provided by [Engie](https://www.engie-electrabel.be/fr/).

 ## Installation
 Before starting the project run: